Group forum subscription

 Also, I don't see any link to this ticketing system on the AC site.
 The only way for me to get back was to find Matt's posting again and follow the link from there.
 Now, this may be done on purpose because there are pros and cons to making a ticketing system directly available to the end user.
 But sending "feedback/update" messages from a "no reply" e-mail address with no indication whatsoever how the user can respond is certainly not best help desk practice (ITIL).
 And pissing off users is not the way to build a clientele of "loyal customers".

-#4 Updated by Matt Gold almost 10 years ago
+#4 Updated by Matt Gold over 10 years ago

 - Assignee changed from Boone Gorges to Matt Gold